raspberrypilearning/networking-lessons/README.md

 Over the course of four lessons, students will learn:

-- how to network two or more Raspberry Pis together
+- How to network two or more Raspberry Pis together
-- how to program a Raspberry Pi to send messages to another Pi
+- How to program a Raspberry Pi to send messages to another Pi
-- how to control hardware over a network
+- How to control hardware over a network
-- network configuration and server set up
+- Network configuration and server set up
-- basic networking concepts including:
+- Basic networking concepts including:
 	- IP address
-	- servers and clients
+	- Servers and clients
 	- DHCP
 	- DNS